 2. Get out hiking.
 Regularly!

-- Start slowly and build your intensity, difficulty and length of hikes.
-It is much better to start slowly and increase effort over several months than to wait to the last few weeks and cram in some serious hikes.
+- Start slowly and build your intensity, difficulty, and length of hikes.
+It is much better to start slowly and increase the difficulty gradually over several months than to wait to the last few weeks.

 - Wear what you will be wearing on the trail, especially if they are new items, so you know how they feel and can adjust anything that is irritating or doesn’t work.
 This includes your boots and the pack you will be carrying on the trail.